 Variant makes running hundreds of concurrent experiments at one time, or doing hundreds of production deployments daily commonplace.
 Low instrumentation and runtime overhead, coupled with advanced variation concurrency removes risk, eliminates bottlenecks, and fosters modularity and code reuse.

 Developers love Variant because Variant was created with developers in mind.
 There are no clunky Web consoles to click through in order to create an experiment.
 Every phase of a Variant experiment life cycle is programmable and therefore fits right with the established development ops.
 Variant server is highly extendible via a fully-featured server side API, which provides a powerful framework for enrichment of the default semantics with custom behavior.

-The earliest applications of online controlled experiments are in e-commerce, where people have been experimenting with anything from the color of the BUY button to suggestions algorithms, to third party integrations.
-While these use cases continue to be relevant to the experimentation agenda, new applications of online commerce have generated new use cases for experimentation: online booking, consumer-to-consumer marketplaces, online lending, etc.
+The earliest applications of online controlled experiments (“A/B tests”) were developed for ecommerce Web applications, where people have experimented with anything from the color of the BUY button to third party integrations.
+Variant is exceptionally well suited for ecommerce applications, including the more recent use cases, such as online booking, consumer-to-consumer marketplaces, online lending, etc.

-APIs can be viewed as most basic interactive applications, featuring a single request/response cycle.
-While most APIs are of the imperative nature (they simply carry out a well defined, immutable task, like process a credit card payment), some APIs are interrogative, like a personalized product suggestion.
-Such APIs typically package complex algorithms that are subject to extensive tuning and constant improvement.
-Interrogative APIs benefit greatly from ongoing controlled experiments, which Variant makes a breeze to instrument.
+APIs can be viewed as basic, single cycle interactive applications.
+We distinguish between imperative APIs, which carry out a well defined, immutable task, like process a credit card payment, and interrogative APIs, like a search request, or a personalized product suggestion.
+Interrogative APIs rely on complex, evolving and tunable algorithms that are subject to continuous improvement.
+Such APIs can greatly from ongoing controlled experiments.